aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 | `iamAccessTokenPropertyName` | `password` | Property name to set the token on.
 Some target drivers want a different key. |

 > **Pool interaction:** Set HikariCP `maxLifetime` < 15 min (e.g., `840000` ms = 14 min) so connections rotate before tokens expire.

+> **Multi-tenant clusters:** if different connections in the same process use different IAM DB users or different logical databases on one cluster, give the shared topology monitor its own identity with `topology-monitoring-user` / `topology-monitoring-database`.
+See §3.4a and §6.11.

 ### 5.7 `awsSecretsManager` — AWS Secrets Manager auth